Search results for:

 Type in the following command to confirm this change has been made and hit Enter on your keyboard

-If using another version of Linux, you may be able to change the hostname by modifying the file at /etc/hostname to be the hostname that you are wanting to set.
+If using another version of Linux, you may change the hostname by modifying the file at /etc/hostname to be the hostname that you want to set.
 This will require a reboot of the server or services that rely on the hostname, including the Network service.

 If you should have any questions or would like assistance, please contact us through Live Chat or by submitting a ticket with our Technical Support team.

 Written by Hostwinds Team / August 31, 2018